-The Dual Pediatrics Residency Program at Nationwide Children's Hospital is a three-year program that is dual accredited by the American Osteopathic Association (AOA) and the Accreditation Council for Graduate Medical Education (ACGME).
+The Dual Pediatrics Residency Program (CORE/Doctors Hospital) at Nationwide Children's Hospital is a three-year program that is dual accredited by the American Osteopathic Association (AOA) and the Accreditation Council for Graduate Medical Education (ACGME).

-The Dual Pediatrics Residency gives residents the opportunity to train in an osteopathic pediatric training program based at Nationwide Children's Hospital.
+The Dual Pediatrics Residency (also referred to as CORE/Doctors) gives residents the opportunity to train in an osteopathic pediatric training program based at Nationwide Children's Hospital.
+Our AOA program number is 126135.

 Particular strengths of the comprehensive dual program include: